mlochbaum/Singeli/README.md

 Here, `x` must be a typed value, and have type `T`, and the two `n` parameters must match.
 Furthermore, the conditions that follow each `&` must hold.
 Otherwise, previous definitions are tried and you get an error if there aren't any left.
 In this context `:` and `&` are syntax, not operators.

 The end goal here is to define functions for use by some other program.
-Functions are declared with a parenthesis syntax at the top level, possibly with generator-like parameters.
+Functions are declared with the `fn` keyword and a parenthesis syntax at the top level, possibly with generator-like parameters.
 Types use `value:type` syntax rather than `type value`.

-    fn{T}(a:T, len:u64) : void = {
+    fn demo{T}(a:T, len:u64) : void = {
       while (len > 0) {
         a = a + 1
         len = len - 1